 by Julija Simas, Agent 12

-…On 4 April 2011, and again on February 4th 2012, the planet Neptune begins and continues its journey through Pisces, another symbolic key enhancing the shift in human consciousness slowly unfolding on our planet.
+…On 4 April 2011, and February 4th 2012, the planet Neptune began its journey through Pisces, another symbolic key enhancing the shift in human consciousness slowly unfolding on our planet.
 Neptune has strong associations with the sign Pisces: both water energy, both belonging to a realm of the mysterious, the inspired and the imagined.
 Both have no boundaries, they build no barriers, and can be escapist and mystical in attitude.
 Neptune swims quite freely in this watery and boundless sign.
 We find no wave breakers in Pisces for Neptune as we consider a world letting loose and moving forward with what must be done, changed, seeded, even destroyed as we look optimistically towards the future.

 During its sojourn in the fixed sign of Aquarius, Neptune has had its bounds, has been far more restricted than is its nature.
 Every planet has a particular purpose in a sign, and each planet spends different lengths of time in a sign depending on its orbit.
 Neptune enters Pisces in April 2011, will leave at the beginning of August 2011 and return in early February 2012 where it will stay until 2026.
 With every passage through a sign a planet is either considered an el supremo guest, a friend, an enemy or a pain in the arse!
 Neptune moving into Pisces is the el supremo guest as Pisces can and will deliver anything Neptune may demand or ask for.
 Neptune doesn’t ask for the tangible, in fact he doesn’t even ask – he sends messages, waves and undercurrents and Pisces responds.
 Together these two create an overwhelming image, one so full of the imaginative and wild, so out of this world, with inspired ideas, concepts and passionate actions never experienced, but also perhaps what is most depraved and destructive.
 The destructive element comes in as Pisces is the last sign of the zodiac, the one concerned with the next cycle, and it destroys that which is not appropriate for the next wave.